Most Famous Badminton Logos

 Logo PETRONAS Malaysia Open

 The PETRONAS Malaysia Open logo combines power and agility, which is typical of professional badminton.
-It shows a shuttlecock with feathers depicted as sharp rays of purple and blue shades, representing the high-speed nature of the game.
+It depicts a shuttlecock with feathers rendered as sharp rays of purple and blue, symbolizing the game’s high speed.
 The tournament name is prominently placed on the right, with “PETRONAS” highlighted in the corporate green shade and “Malaysia Open” in deep blue.
-The competition in Kuala Lumpur attracts top athletes globally, and its visual identity reflects the dynamism and prestige of the sporting event, harmoniously blending the corporate style of PETRONAS, Malaysia’s renowned oil and gas corporation.
+The competition in Kuala Lumpur attracts top athletes from around the world, and its visual identity reflects the dynamism and prestige of the sporting event, harmoniously blending PETRONAS’s corporate style and Malaysia’s renowned oil and gas corporation.

 Guwahati Masters